-JPA1.1 Northern Gateway (Heywood/Pilsworth) is one of the largest strategic employment allocations in the country, straddling the districts of Bury and Rochdale and positioned at a strategically important intersection around the M60, M62 and M66 motorways.
+Places for Everyone site allocation JPA1.1 Northern Gateway (Heywood/Pilsworth) is one of the largest strategic employment allocations in the country, straddling the districts of Bury and Rochdale and positioned at a strategically important intersection around the M60, M62 and M66 motorways.
 It represents a highly accessible opportunity for growth in Greater Manchester with wider benefits on a regional and national level.

 Northern Gateway is an opportunity to deliver unprecedented investment, jobs, homes and community benefits.
 It will enable the delivery of a large, nationally significant employment opportunity to attract high quality businesses and investment on the M62 corridor coupled with a significant number of new homes and supporting services and facilities.

-The objective of this document is to provide more detailed information on how the site is likely to be developed through a high-level masterplan, that will identify broad development parcels and areas of the site that will be protected.
+The objective of this document is to provide more detailed information on how the site is likely to be developed through a high-level masterplan, that identifies broad development parcels and areas of the site that will be protected.
 The NGDF will also set out how new employment floorspace, housing and supporting infrastructure will be provided in a coordinated and phased approach.

 - pdf file